halfzebra/tokio-cron-async/README.md

 # tokio-cron-async

-Simple CRON scheduler using Tokio for async jobs.
+CRON scheduler using Tokio for async jobs.

 ```rs
 use tokio_cron_async::JobSchedule;